RMT-43-FINAL-PROJECT/FP-Server/api_docs.md

 ### GET /stores

-Get all data from stores collection and include orders from the store
+Get all data from stores collection and total confirmed order value

 #### Request Header